 In your second and third years you can delve into more specialist areas: Greek plays, the literature of early Christianity, Greek philosophy, Egypt and the classical world and the Ancient Celts.

-In your final year, you complete a dissertation or extended essay in a subject of your choice, supported by a supervisor.
+In your final year, you complete a dissertation or our capstone project in a subject of your choice, supported by a supervisor.
 You can also apply to take one of our placement modules, subject to a selection process, spending time on an internship in a heritage organisation or a museum.

 Do you have a passion for Archaeology too?
 BA Classical & Archaeological Studies is also available.